CBS exec who grabbed Redstone said it's 'how he treats his daughters.'

 Redstone later agreed that the two companies could not be merged, and Moonves, who grew "tired of having to deal with a stockholder with voting control" took "particular umbrage that the exercise of such stockholder's control has migrated from Sumner Redstone to his daughter, Ms. Redstone," according to the statement.

-Sumner Redstone, who is 95 years old, stepped back from day-to-day duties at CBS and Viacom, though he remains chief executive of NAI.
+Sumner Redstone, who is 95, stepped back from day-to-day duties at CBS and Viacom, though he remains chief executive of NAI.

 The filing also noted that Moonves has the right to terminate his own employment agreement and stands to make $180 million if he has "certain good reason" for doing so.

-“Today’s reactive complaint from NAI was not unexpected," said a statement released by CBS.
+“Today’s reactive complaint from NAI was not unexpected," CBS said in a statement.
 "The amended complaint filed last week by CBS and its Special Committee details the ways in which NAI misused its power to the detriment of CBS shareholders, and was submitted after careful deliberation by all involved.
 We continue to believe firmly in our position.”